222093271/sit323-sit737-2025-prac2p/README.md

 - The server successfully operated at `http://localhost:3000` after the output indicated successful server functionality.

 ### 7. Verifying the Web Page
-- A test of the application used **port 3000** forwarding within GitHub Codespaces.
+- A test of the application used **port 3000** forwarding within VS-code.
 - A browser was used to load the page which confirmed that the HTML file transmitted correctly.

 ### 8. Committing and Pushing Code to GitHub